Football Offensive Line

 The five positions on the offensive line include:

 The offensive line is responsible for:

 The center is the lineman in the middle of the offensive line.
-They stand opposite the nose tackle of the defensive line and are responsible for snapping the ball to the quarterback and blocking.
+They stand opposite the nose tackle of the defensive line (or two center linemen in certain formations) and are responsible for blocking and snapping the ball to the quarterback.
 The center is the only player that can enter the neutral zone before the snap or it will result in a penalty called encroachment.

 Football Left Guard

 The left guard is an offensive lineman to the left of the center.
-They are positioned opposite the right defensive tackle of the defensive line.
-Offensive guards should be strong blockers to hold their spots and clear routes for ball carriers.
+They are typically positioned opposite the right defensive tackle of the defensive line.
+Offensive guards should be strong blockers so that they can hold their spots and clear routes for ball carriers.